bdgmb2/compileeen/README.md

 - Flex
 - Bison

-The following commands will configure and build the compiler:
+The following commands will configure and build the compiler for your host architecture:
 1. `mkdir build && cd build`
 2. `cmake ..`
 3. `make -j [num threads]`
 4. `./CompilEEEN file.mipl -o output_exec`

+To build for another architecture (such as armhf), use a CMake cross-compile toolchain file in conjunction with this project.

 To run tests, use `make test`.
 To view generated LLVM code, run `./CompilEEEN -p`.
 To see all compiler-supported options, run `./CompilEEEN --help`.

 ## Notes For Grader:
 This project _should_ work out of the box on any campus CSLinux machine.
 If it does not, contact me immediately at bdgmb2@mst.edu

 I seriously misunderestimated the scope of adding LLVM translation to the MIPL language when taking on this project, and as such only a few constructs work.
-Sometimes - under the correct circumstances - these constructs may cause the compiled program to signal a segmentation fault.
+This project would have been better suited to take the entire semester.

 Most development time went into getting a proper build system working, as I spent quite a bit of time changing the provided Flex and Bison files to be compatible with CMake (or any build system for that matter).
 Another obstacle was creating the actual executable - I soon found out that LLVM is a compiler infrastructure, **not** a linker.
 This is why Clang _must_ be installed to work, as compiled machine code output needs to be piped through Clang (or any linker, really) to produce an actual executable.
+I considered using [LLD](https://lld.llvm.org/) (LLVM's own linker), but it is not documented at all and figured piping through Clang would be easier.

+To compare CompilEEEN's LLVM output with a similar C++ program in Clang, run:
+`./CompilEEEN -p input.mipl` to see a printout of the MIPL-sourced LLVM `clang -S -emit-llvm input.cpp` to get a file named `input.ll` containing Clang-sourced LLVM

 The following MIPL constructs have been implemented.
 A question mark denotes a working construct under specific conditions.
 If these conditions are not met, the resulting program may not work as expected.
 | | |